Consolidated B-24 Liberator, 42-95278, Corradrishy, Mayo

 Chronicle-Telegraph newspaper.
 He was among a group of former

 POW’s honoured for their wartime service.
-Reporter Cindy leise
+Reporter Cindy Leise

 recorded the following about Robert:

-“Fellow POWs Robert S. Clegg, 84, of Avon Lake, and Tom W.
+“Fellow POWs Robert S. Clegg, 84, of

-Wilkins, 87, of Elyria, also attended the ceremony and
+Avon Lake, and Tom W. Wilkins, 87, of Elyria, also attended

-received a book, a POW/MIA flag and an American flag.
-A fourth
+the ceremony and received a book, a POW/MIA flag and an

-POW, Arthur M. Rush, was unable to attend.
+American flag.
+A fourth POW, Arthur M. Rush, was unable to

 Clegg was a waist gunner in a B-17 Flying Fortress that got

 shot down in September 1944.
-After jumping from the plane, his
+After jumping from the plane,

-by Germans.
+captured by Germans.

 During his fall, Clegg suffered shrapnel wounds in his back